tidepool-org/data-model/device-data/types/basal/scheduled.md

 [ingestion, storage, client] A floating point number >= 0 representing the amount of insulin delivered in units per hour.

-**Range**: Many insulin pump manufacturers do not allow a basal rate higher than 10.0 or 15.0 units per hour; our new platform APIs will reject any value higher than 20.0 units per hour.
+	QUICK SUMMARY
+	Required:
+		jellyfish: yes
+		platform: yes
+	Type: Floating point value rounded to the appropriate significant figures for the device's precision.
+	Range:
+		min: 0.0
+		max: 20.0
 <!-- start rate -->

 Different insulin pump manufacturers offer the ability to program basal rates with different levels of precision in terms of significant digits on the `rate`.
 We endeavor to represent each `rate` as accurately as possible for each insulin pump; occasionally when values are stored to a falsely large number of floating point digits this means rounding the raw `rate` value found in a record from a pump in order to match the significant digits of precision advertised by the manufacturer.
 It is the burden of the uploading client to handle this rounding since the number of significant digits for `rate`s varies according to the pump manufacturer.

+Many insulin pump manufacturers do not allow a basal rate higher than 10.0 or 15.0 units per hour; our new platform APIs will reject any value higher than 20.0 units per hour.

 <!-- end rate -->